mpram/Azure-Defender-for-IoT/HOL Steps/Microsoft Defender for IoT HOL.md

 - **Configure bridge interface**: Just press Enter
 - Then type **Y** to apply the changes and click **Enter**.

-    Now the installation will run for 10-15 minutes.

-    ***Troubleshooting Note: Once the installation is complete, you will be able to access Azure Defender Console, check if you can open a cmd window, ping the IP Address  you entered in the step 'Configure management network interface'.
-    If the request times out, you will need to reconfigure this step again, for that review the IPs one more time and use the command below to start over:***

-    ```bash
-    sudo cyberx-xsense-network-reconfigure
-    ```

-    Below, a ***sample*** screen, your parameters will be different.
+    Below, a ***sample*** screen, your parameters might be different.

     ![Configuring Sensor](./images/E02T02-03-defender-config.png 'Configuring the offline Sensor')

     </br>

+    Now the installation will continue running for another 10-15 minutes.

 6. ***IMPORTANT STEP!!!*** Once the installation is complete, you will have the login information availabe in the screen **TAKE A SCREENSHOT!!** before continuing, press **Enter**.
 Now you will have the support account, again **TAKE THE SCREENSHOT!!** press **Enter** to continue.
 If you fail to capture the credentials, you will need to start over.